ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 # Step 3 — Use existing blocks

-In this step you'll add a Content List block and a Content Scheduler block and customize them.
+In this step you can add a Content List block and a Content Scheduler block and customize them.

 ### Add a Content List block